Infineon/TARGET_CY8CEVAL-062S2-MUR-43439M2/README.md

 Components:
 * Device specific category reference (e.g.: CAT1) - This component, enabled by default, pulls in any device specific code for this board.
-* BSP_DESIGN_MODUS - This component, enabled by default, causes the Configurator generated code for this specific BSP to be included.
-This should not be used at the same time as the CUSTOM_DESIGN_MODUS component.
-* CUSTOM_DESIGN_MODUS - This component, disabled by default, causes the Configurator generated code from the application to be included.
-This assumes that the application provides configurator generated code.
-This should not be used at the same time as the BSP_DESIGN_MODUS component.

 Defines:
 * CYBSP_WIFI_CAPABLE - This define, disabled by default, causes the BSP to initialize the interface to an onboard wireless chip if it has one.